SamFleming/Symfony2-SimpleDeployScripts/README.md

 subject, I have put this together in the hopes that some of the existing Symfony2 gurus out there will point out where I'm making mistakes or missing things.

-_I'm still learning both Symfony2 and how best to deploy, so please let me know if you find a mistake or a missing step or two_ :-)
+**Disclaimer**: _I'm still learning both Symfony2 and how best to deploy, so please let me know if you find a mistake or a missing step or two_ :-)

 __Tip__: